momado350/Surfs-Up-/README.md

-# SQLAlchemy Homework - Surfs Up!
+## SQLAlchemy - Surfs Up!
+Project

-### Before You Begin
+#  Project requirement
+Before I start the Project I did the Following:

-1. Create a new repository for this project called `sqlalchemy-challenge`. **Do not add this homework to an existing repository**.
+1. Created a new repository for this project called `sqlalchemy-challenge`.

-2. Clone the new repository to your computer.
+2. Cloned the new repository to my local computer.

-3. Add your Jupyter notebook and `app.py` to this folder.
+3. Added Jupyter notebook and `app.py` .
 These will be the main scripts to run for analysis.

-4. Push the above changes to GitHub or GitLab.
+4. Pushed all changes to GitHub.

 ![surfs-up.png](Images/surfs-up.png)

+## Project Story
-Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.
-The following outlines what you need to do.
+ I've decided to treat myself to a long holiday vacation in Honolulu, Hawaii!
+To help with my trip planning, I needed to do some climate analysis on the area.
+The following outlines what I need to do.

 ## Step 1 - Climate Analysis and Exploration

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+To begin,I used Python and SQLAlchemy to do basic climate analysis and data exploration of my climate database.
+All of the following analysis completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-* Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.
+* I Used [hawaii.sqlite](Resources/hawaii.sqlite) files to complete my climate analysis and data exploration.

-* Choose a start date and end date for your trip.
-Make sure that your vacation range is approximately 3-15 days total.
+* I picked a start date and end date for the trip.

-* Use SQLAlchemy `create_engine` to connect to your sqlite database.
+* I Used SQLAlchemy `create_engine` to connect to my sqlite database.

-* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
+* I Usee SQLAlchemy `automap_base()` to reflect the tables into classes and save a reference to those classes called `Station` and `Measurement`.

 ### Precipitation Analysis
+For this Analyis I followed thses steps:

 * Design a query to retrieve the last 12 months of precipitation data.